-The starting offset for Allowed values: new groups. earliest, latest. the consumer explicitly for 'binding' group is set the consumer (via spring.cloud.stream.bindings.<channelName>.group), then 'startOffset' is set to earliest; otherwise it is set to latest for the anonymous consumer group.
+The starting offset for new groups.
+Allowed values: earliest, latest. the explicitly 'binding' consumer group is set for the consumer spring.cloud.stream.bindings.<channelName>.group), then 'startOffset' is set to earliest; otherwise it is set to latest for the anonymous consumer group.